“A child is not a dog. No matter whose child. It requires more to lawfully take a child than it does a dog. Even in Herkimer.”

 And we took a hand, too, having earlier and foolishly helped him stay in the US.
 In 2003, we sponsored Mukherji after Harvard dropped their sponsorship of him as grad student, alleging “academic dishonesty,” according to our daughter’s court filings.
 (Mukherji had earlier been a research assistant to Harvard evolutionary biologist Marc Hauser, who was found guilty of scientific misconduct and served a sentence on federal charges.)

-At our daughter’s pleading, we posted a $40k bond for Mukherji with the U.S. Department of State so that he could remain in the US.
+In 2003, at Mukerhji’s pleading, we posted a $40k bond for him with the U.S. Department of State so that he could remain in the US.
 (17% of our total assets at the time.)
 Mukherji’s repaid us by allegedly exploiting and abusing our daughter, misusing his medical guardianship of her and denying our grandchild clothes, shoes and toys.
 “Never a dime,” alleges our daughter in her Ann Arbor MI Family Court custody defense filings.
 (Case 19-352-DC )

 “Professor Mukherji argued that his wife was psychotic and a threat to his son.
 He offered as one proof of her insanity the fact that she had left him.”